Product Overview

 External Speaker Support

-Whisplay allows for enhanced audio flexibility.
-Easily switch to an external speaker using the dedicated control.
+Whisplay allows enhanced audio flexibility.
+You can switch to an external speaker using the dedicated control.

-Note: Compatible speakers must be single-channel (mono) and utilize an XH2.0 connector.
+Compatible speakers must be single-channel mono speakers and use a PH2.0 connector.

 Audio Function